helium/HIP/0033-regional-reward-adjustments.md

 <!-- TODO: Change Factor -->

-With an area coverage factor of 20 this gives the Helium Gateway owners vastly mixed signals about how and where to deploy hotspots optimaly and for what purpose.
+With an area coverage factor of 20 this gives the Helium Gateway owners vastly mixed signals about how and where to deploy Hotspots optimaly and for what purpose.

 ### PoC Purpose